One Of Hawaii's

 The motor vehicle insurance laws provide that an uninsured motor vehicle is a vehicle that does not have bodily injury liability insurance or self-insurance in place at the time of the motor vehicle accident.
 Also, the car insurance laws state that an unidentified motor vehicle that is the cause of a car accident in Hawaii which results in personal injury and the collision is reported to the Honolulu Police Department or another proper government agency and the injured person informs his car insurance company within 30 days after the car accident that there may be a legal cause of action due to the motor vehicle collision.

-The Oahu uninsured motorist laws are a remedy for those who are injured in Hawaii due to the negligence of another driver who did not have proper bodily injury insurance.
-These laws also cover hit and run drivers or other negligent drivers who don’t have the money to compensate the injured person.
+The Oahu uninsured motorist laws are a remedy for those who are injured in a car crash in Hawai'i due to the negligence of another driver who did not have proper bodily injury insurance.
+These laws also cover hit-and-run drivers in Honolulu or other negligent drivers who don’t have the money to compensate the injured person.

 Many UM and UIM Insurance Policies in Hawaii provide that “uninsured motor vehicle” and “underinsured motor vehicle” may be substituted for each other.
 An example of a standard Hawaii insuring agreement is: “We will pay damages which a covered person is legally entitled to recover from the owner or operator of an uninsured motor vehicle (or underinsured motor vehicle) because of bodily injury: sustained by a covered person, and caused by the accident.”
 “Covered person” in uninsured motorist or underinsured motorist insurance policy is usually defined as “covered person as used in this endorsement means: you or any family member, any other person occupying your covered auto, any person for damages that person is entitled to recover because of bodily injury to which this coverage applies sustained by a person described above.”